U.S. Army Japan Best Warrior NCO, Soldier ruck it out during U.S. Army Pacific BWC 2020

 Sgt.
-Zachariah Storm, combat medic assigned to U.S. Army Japan, and Spc.
-H W. Londagin, intel analyst assigned to the 38th Air Defense Artillery Brigade, compete in the 12-mile ruck march portion of the U.S. Army Pacific Best Warrior Competition at Sagami General Depot, Japan, Aug.
-25. Storm and Londagin won the titles of U.S. Army Japan Best Noncommissioned Officer and Soldier respectively and are vying for an opportunity to compete in the U.S. Army Best Warrior competition if they win.
+Zachariah Storm, combat medic assigned to U.S. Army Japan, competes in the 12-mile ruck march portion of the U.S. Army Pacific Best Warrior Competition at Sagami General Depot, Japan, Aug.
+25. Storm won the title of best noncommissioned officer and is vying for an opportunity to compete in the U.S. Army Best Warrior competition if he wins.

 |Date Taken: